jamescook/tk9/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Your contributions are welcome on GitHub at https://github.com/ruby/tk.
+Contributions are welcome on GitHub at https://github.com/jamescook/tk9.

-Unfortunately we have no resource to handle issue reports.

-Therefore please open pull request with either:

-- a bug report with a correction patch or
-- (at least) a reproducible code snippet for an issue in form of a test/spec.

-Thank you in advance!

 ## License

 The gem is available as open source under the terms of the [Ruby license](LICENSE.txt).

+This is a fork of [ruby/tk](https://github.com/ruby/tk).
+Original authors: SHIBATA Hiroshi, Nobuyoshi Nakada, Jeremy Evans.